kajzerkasia/GYMtrainingPlannerFront/README.md

 ✔

 #
+# Gym Training Planner 🏋️‍♀️💪

+#### This is a final project that I created as part of the "MegaK" programming course.

 #### Click on the screen below to go to the video that shows how the application works. ⬇️⬇️⬇️